prescience-data/php-cloaker/readme.md

 # Quick Crawler Masker Demo

-Super rough demo of a masking script to a Shopify (etc) store.
+A breif demo of a masking script designed to run on Wordpress blogs.

 ## What it does